 The MSc SIPM is accredited at the Advanced Standards Level (the highest achievable) by the Chartered Institute of Personnel Development (CIPD), the largest professional HR body globally.
 The MSc SIPM fosters critical thinking, develops long-term career capabilities and equips graduates to work in a wide variety of roles in a broad range of industry settings.

 The programme is distinguished by its small class size, allowing close contact with lecturers, alumni and the business community.
 We emphasise applied learning, giving you the opportunity to develop and practise the skills you will use in your future career.

 Students will have the opportunity to apply for an internship with an Irish or multinational organisation.
-Students can alternatively work on an applied consultancy project and a summer school of optional modules that will allow you to customise your masters towards your own particular focused career path.
+Students can alternatively work on an applied consultancy project of optional modules that will allow you to customise your masters towards your own particular focused career path.

 Applications and Selections

 Applications are made online via the University of Galway Postgraduate Applications System.

 A range of assessment methods are integrated and assessed throughout the programme.
 These include essays, projects, reports, presentations, case studies, computer games and 'away day' activities.